foreverfl/vscode/docs/cpp/config-linux.md

    ![Breakpoint in gcc standard library header](images/cpp/gcc-system-header-stepping.png)

    To return to your own code, one way is to keep pressing **Step over**.
-Another way is to set a breakpoint in your code by switching to the `helloworld.cpp` tab in the code editor, putting the insertion point somewhere on the `cout` statement inside the loop, and pressing `kb(editor.debug.action.toggleBreakpoint)`.
+Another way is to set a breakpoint in your code by switching to the `helloworld.cpp` tab in the code editor, putting the insertion point somewhere on the `cout` statement inside the loop, and pressing `F9`.
 A red dot appears in the gutter on the left to indicate that a breakpoint has been set on this line.

    ![Breakpoint in main](images/cpp/breakpoint-in-main.png)

    Then press `F5` to start execution from the current line in the standard library header.
 Execution will break on `cout`.
-If you like, you can press `kb(editor.debug.action.toggleBreakpoint)` again to toggle off the breakpoint.
+If you like, you can press `F9` again to toggle off the breakpoint.

    When the loop has completed, you can see the output in the **Debug Console** tab of the integrated terminal, along with some other diagnostic information that is output by GDB.